RBankoff/BEAT/README.md

 BAM files are the binary versions of SAM files, and cannot be read by humans without being passed through the samtools view interpreter.

 ###.fa/.fasta:
-a text-based format for representing nucleotide sequences.
+A text-based format for representing nucleotide sequences.

 Example: